Policy TrackerNZMETHODOLOGY

 Output gap uncertainty.
 Even the RBNZ's own output gap estimates carry substantial uncertainty.
 Different methodologies would produce different Taylor paths.

 Rule scope.
-The Taylor Rule cannot capture financial stability concerns, unconventional tools, effective lower bound dynamics, or global spillovers.
+The Taylor Rule cannot capture financial stability concerns, unconventional tools such as the LSAP programme, effective lower bound dynamics, or global spillovers.
 Large deviations during COVID and the GFC partly reflect these constraints rather than pure discretion.

 OLS coefficients.
 Estimated α and β describe historical co-movement, not intent.
 A low α may mean a governor was less inflation-reactive, or simply that inflation was near target throughout and offered little variation for the regression to detect.